Security Awareness and Crime Prevention Programs

 - Annual Reports: These documents provide information on a yearly basis concerning crimes and crime trends for the University campus.
 This information is available both on the UNC Police website and in booklet form at the UNC Police building.

-Student Wellness also co-hosts additional programs supporting wellness and safety such as Cyclicious, where students can learn about bicycle safety, maintenance, registration, theft prevention, helmet fittings, bike routes and more.
+Student Wellness co-hosts programs supporting wellness and safety.
 Trained health educators on staff can also tailor and facilitate programs on a variety of health, wellness and safety topics for specific organizations/populations on campus as needed.

 An online alcohol education module required for all incoming students prior to arrival on campus that provides an appropriate and accurate understanding of alcohol and its associated risks, including legal, judicial and health impacts.